numerical-mooc/numerical-mooc/lessons/00_getting_started/00_04_Intro_to_git.md

 on the first line.
 Then hit Ctrl+o to save the file, then Ctrl+x to exit `nano`.

+##Initializing a repository

 Now we have a folder called `first_repo` wiht the script `HelloWorld.py` in it.
 We want to convert this folder into a Git repository, which is easy!
 Just type

 ```
 git init
 ```

 Now `first_repo` is a Git repository.

+##Repo status

 We can check the status of the repository using

 ```
 git status